MartinBernstorff/Memium/readme.md

 [github discussions]: https://github.com/MartinBernstorff/memium/discussions

 # Roadmap
-* p1: simplify the prompt hierarchy
-        * Have only interfaces on the top-level
-        * Is there a need for "QAWithoutDoc"?
+* p2: Is there a need for "QAWithoutDoc"?
 Is it more of a "anonymousfront", essentially a rendering method?

-* p3: rename fake objects to dummy
+* p1: rename fake objects to dummy

+* p1: remove "core" indirection layer

 * p2: infer scheduling_uuid during creation in the same way as during sync.
 Ensures they cannot drift.